• As low as $1,008/Night

 Pets not allowed

-• Management companies and individual rental owners typically offer guests an option to obtain trip insurance.
-Trip insurance, which commonly will cost you between 1% - 5% of the base reservation price, offers visitors reimbursement of costs for any missed vacation time as a result of medical-related issues or weather disasters, as well as evacuation costs or charges, such as an unexpected hotel stay or extra gas expenses.
-Trip insurance is definitely a life-saver if the unforeseen occurs.
-Ask your property manager for more information.
+• Booking websites usually offer their guests an option to purchase trip insurance protection.
+Trip insurance, which normally will cost you 1% - 5% of the base reservation price, offers visitors reimbursement of costs for missed vacation time as a result of personal medical-related issues or weather disasters, as well as evacuation costs, such as an unexpected hotel or additional fuel expenses.
+Trip insurance is definitely a welcome relief if the unforeseen occurs.
+Ask the property owner for additional information.

-• Look for your local Charleston area visitors guide when you arrive at the rental property.
-If your rental doesn't have one, you can find them at local shops and fuel stations.
-In addition to great local information, visitor guide magazines contain discounts for nearby restaurants, attractions, and tours.
+• Find a copy of your local Charleston area visitors guide upon arrival.
+If your rental property doesn't have a copy, you can find them at local grocery stores, shopping centers, and visitor centers.
+In addition to great articles, travel guides have money saving offers on local accommodations, tours and attractions.

-• Note the number beds and the configuration your group needs.
+• Determine how many beds and the configuration your family requires.
 The Manor 93A by Guesthouse Charleston has 4 bedrooms and 4 bathrooms.
-If you need a larger or smaller rental, use our Charleston area rental home search.

-• Precise descriptions of bedrooms and bed counts & types is generally accessible online.
-If they are not listed, reach out to the property management company before reserving the home.
-Note that most properties list maximum guest capacity, which typically includes sofa beds in living rooms.
-You will need to establish what configuration is suitable for your trip.
+• Precise descriptions of bedrooms and bed types is usually available online.
+If not, contact the property management company before reserving the vacation home.
+Remember that most properties list the maximum guest capacity, which usually includes sofa beds.
+You will need to work out what configuration is suitable for your group.

-• Proper accessibility amenities can make or ruin a vacation for persons with a disability.
-Remember to confirm all required amenities are included before reserving a rental
+• Proper accessibility amenities can make or ruin a vacation for guests that require the use of a wheelchair.
+Confirm all required amenities are included before booking.

 Additional considerations:

-• Lock your rental property while you're away!
-Don't let burglars ruin your holiday.
+• Keep the property locked while you're out!
+Don't let crooks ruin your family vacation.

-• Speaking of neighbors...
-Ask a local!
-Neighbors can often help you find the best spots in town.
-Who better to ask where to find the fresh catch of the day, have a great night out, or the best spots for crabbing?
+• Don't forget to...
+Ask a local resident!
+Residents can often point you in the right direction.
+Who better to ask where to get the best breakfast in town, have a great night out, or the best spots for fishing?

-• Don't leave anything behind!
-Before departing, take a walk through the rental to make sure you've collected all belongings.
-Check closets, dressers, garages, and bathrooms for hidden treasure.
-Clean out the refrigerator and take or dispose of leftovers.
+• Re-check the property to make sure that you've packed all of your belongings at departure.
+Check garages, decks, and cabinets for hidden items.
+Clean out the refrigerator and take any leftovers home.

 Nearby Activities